-- "The interior of the aging Volvo S80 might not be as extravagant as some of its rivals (or even as current as the more recently updated Volvo S60), but it's a fine place to spend time just the same." -- Edmunds
+- "The interior of the aging Volvo S80 might not be as extravagant as those of some of its rivals (or even its newer S60 sibling), but it's a fine place to spend time just the same." -- Edmunds

-- "Its central control panel is busier than many buyers might prefer; it's filled with many small buttons that take time to sort out and can be hard to locate at a glance." -- Consumer Guide (2012)
+- "S80's central control panel is populated with many small buttons that take some study to master and can be difficult to quickly operate while under way." -- Consumer Guide (2013)

 The 2015 Volvo S80 has 14.9 cubic feet of trunk space, which is on par for the class, and the S80 comes standard with split-folding rear seats that can help expand the cargo area.
 Most reviewers are satisfied with the S80’s trunk size and like the extra space provided by the split-folding rear seats, but some note that in-cabin storage is unimpressive.

 - "The S80's trunk has 14.9 cubic feet of cargo capacity, which is pretty typical for this class of car.
 The S80's folding rear seatbacks, trunk pass-through and available folding front passenger seat provide extra flexibility and utility." -- Edmunds